WICG/visual-viewport/README.md

 }
 ```

-  * Fire a `viewportchanged` event against `document` whenever any of these properties change.
+  * Fire a `visualviewportchanged` event against `document` whenever any of these properties change.

 ## Example